Brothers in Conflict

 "Oh, Sinj and I've been talking," String said, and winked at me.
 I winked back at him, to let him know there were no hard feelings.

 "Talking?"
 Caitlin asked.
 "Well, Sinj, I suppose you can tell me about it tonight, right?"
-She smiled at me, and I thought, well, I suppose now's as good a time as any.
+She smiled at me, and I saw an opening practically handed to me on the proverbial silver platter.
+Well, I suppose now's as good a time as any.

 "Settling for—you, String?" she asked, interrupting him.
 "Stringfellow Hawke, are you trying to ask me out for a date?"
 Her tone of voice indicated that she was shocked to hear the words, but I definitely heard the anticipation in her voice.
-Come on, little brother, I thought, trying to urge him on, Don't wimp out on her now.
+Come on, little brother.
+I silently tried to urge him on, Don't wimp out on her now.

 "Yeah, Cait, I am," String said, and I smiled inwardly.
 "So, would you like to go out with me, tonight?"